 Rotate Windows LAPS password

 Windows LAPS automatically rotates the password according to settings in the policies.
-If the password needs to be rotated before the maximum password age is reached, this must be done manually in the Microsoft Intune admin center (https://endpoint.microsoft.com).
+If the password needs to be rotated before the maximum password age is reached, this must be done manually in the Microsoft Intune admin center (https://intune.microsoft.com).

-Open Devices > Windows
+Open Devices > By platform > Windows

 Select the device on which the password for the local administrator is to be rotated.